Gongsta/vSLAM-py/README.md

 # vSLAM-py (WORK-IN-PROGRESS)
-A lightweight implementation of real-time Visual SLAM system in Python.
+A lightweight implementation of real-time Visual Odometry and Visual SLAM system in Python.
 Contains both monocular and stereo implementations.
-Continued from the abandoned [vSLAM](https://github.com/Gongsta/vSLAM) implementation in C++, which was too tedious to debug, and abandoned after writing basic visual odometry code.
+Continued from the abandoned [vSLAM](https://github.com/Gongsta/vSLAM) implementation in C++, which was too tedious to write and debug as a 1-person toy project.

 Uses the following libraries (installed through `pip`):
 - OpenCV (for feature detection / matching)